Beyond I'm Sorry, I Can't: Dissecting Large Language Model Refusal: Experiments

 Our goal is to identify, for every harmful prompt \(s\), a \emph{minimal} set of SAE features \(M_s\) whose ablation is sufficient to jailbreak the response.
 The procedure consists of two steps.

 \paragraph{1.~Deriving a refusal steering vector.} Following \citet{arditi2024refusal}, we compute a \textit{steering vector}~\(\mathbf v\) for each model by taking the difference of residual-stream activations between (i) prompts that elicit a refusal and (ii) matched benign prompts.
 Normalizing~\(\mathbf v\) yields a unit direction that consistently nudges the model towards compliance when subtracted from the residual stream.
 For details on how this direction is derived, see section ``Deriving a Refusal Steering Vector'' in Appendix.
+Sample jailbreak responses are available in section "sample Jailbreaks" in Appendix.

 \paragraph{2.~Selecting a Top-\(K\) candidate set.} For every SAE latent \(z\) with decoder weight \(\mathbf d_z\in\mathbb R^{d_{\text{model}}}\) we compute the cosine similarity \(\cos(\mathbf v,\mathbf d_z)\).
 We create a list of latents by taking the top \(K\) in each layer as our initial candidate set \(\mathcal L_K\!=\!\{z_1,\dots,z_K\}\).
 We start with \(K{=}10\) and increase in steps of 10 until ablating \(\mathcal L_K\) successfully jailbreaks the prompt (validated with the refusal classifier HarmBench \citep{mazeika2024harmbench}).
-For Gemma we limit our analysis to (\(K\!=\!200\)), whereas for LLaMA a single step (\(K\!=\!10\)) results in degenerate responses. we find that Layers 1 and 2 typically encode grammatical features and ablating them results in degenerate responses.
-Thus we exclude these features corresponding to these layers from our analysis.
+For Gemma we limit our analysis to \(K\!=\!200\), whereas for LLaMA a single step (\(K\!=\!10\)) results in degenerate responses. we find that Layers 1 and 2 typically encode grammatical features and ablating them results in degenerate responses.
+Thus we exclude these features corresponding to these layers in stage 1.

-\subsection{Stage 2: Greedy pruning to a minimal faithful set}
+\subsection{Stage 2: Greedy Pruning To A Minimal Faithful Set}

 \citet{arditi2024refusal} observe that the probability assigned to the first‐person pronoun ``\texttt{I}'' at the final prompt position tracks jailbreak success remarkably well.
 Using this finding, starting from \(\mathcal L_K\) we iteratively remove features that do not cause a substantial change to ``\texttt{I}'' token logit at output.
 Algorithm~\ref{alg:block} describes the pruning procedure, which is a simplified variant of the incompleteness algorithm from \citet{wang2022interpretability}.